 Inadequate backwashing of granular activated carbon beds

-The main application of granular (CAG) is water treatment, in which the useful life of coal is usually on the order of months or years.
+The main application of granular activated carbon (AGC) is water treatment, where the useful life of the carbon is usually on the order of months or years.
 Although the water that reaches the coal bed does not contain suspended solids that are retained and require backwashing to avoid plugging that increases the pressure drop, it is essential backwash the bed with a certain frequency and achieve its expansion.
 If expansion is not achieved, the bed "petrifies," then cracks and the flow is channeled.
 As it is channeled, the water begins to circulate through the cracks in the bed, and the user mistakenly interprets that the coal has been used up.
-It is very common that, although the coal bed is backwashed with the minimum necessary frequency, the correct expansion of the same is not achieved, which must be at least 30%.
+It is very common that, although the carbon bed is backwashed with the minimum necessary frequency, the correct expansion of the same is not achieved, which must be at least 30%.
 This is perhaps the most common operational problem in the CAG application.
 There are simple methods to verify that a carbon bed is expanding properly.

 Premature depletion of CAG in the treatment of water or fouling aqueous solutions

 The water can have a fouling, corrosive tendency or be balanced.
 This trend is given by the concentration and type of dissolved solids present, and is predicted by indices, such as Langelier's.
 The latter is calculated from the data of total hardness, total alkalinity, pH, total dissolved solids and water temperature.
 When water is very encrusting, it generates deposits of salts on the walls of the carbon, which end up preventing adsorption or the chemical reaction that is sought (as is the case of dechlorination).
-When water is highly encrusting, it is necessary to consider whether it is profitable to pretreat it with one of the various methods available for this (softening, acidifying, etc.).
+When water is highly fouling, one must consider whether it is profitable to pretreat it with one of the various methods available for this (softening, acidifying, etc.).

 Generation of bacteria in CAG beds that treat water